 With the explosion of the cotton economy, this area became an important market for the increasingly valuable produce of planters throughout upper Georgia and South Carolina.
 In 1821 the town of Hamburg was established by the mechanical genius and entrepreneur Henry Shultz in direct commercial competition with Augusta.
 In 1833 the South Carolina Railroad was established, further connecting the cotton collected at Hamburg to the seaport of Charleston.
 The 1848 construction of the Augusta Canal channeled produce from upriver away from Hamburg.
 The final blow came when a bridge linked the South Carolina Railroad to Augusta allowing traffic to bypass the doomed town of Hamburg.
 Henry Shultz died in poverty and reportedly is buried upright on the bluff overlooking Hamburg with his back to Augusta.

 On March 24,1890, Walter and his brother James purchased 5,600 acres from Mattie Butler Mealing to begin the new city.
 Soon after they purchased the rolling hills across the river from Augusta, new roads, lighting and water service were installed by the company.
 Together, the vision was to build and improve the transportation between Augusta and North Augusta as well as other South Carolina communities.
 In 1891 they built a steel bridge over the Savannah River at Thirteenth Street in Augusta to encourage traffic and commerce to North Augusta via Georgia Avenue.
 The new route passed by Walter’s new home site at Georgia and Carolina Avenues.
-In 1895, he started building his new home, Lookaway, and completed it in 1898.
+In 1895, he started building his new home, later known as Lookaway Hall, completing it in 1898.